nathanShepherd/Network-Infrastructure-Internship/FileTransfer/README.md

 client.request_files(3)
 ```

-Incanting above command results in the following log printing to terminal:
+Executing the above command results in the following log printing to the client-side terminal:
 ```
 Compiling file locally: new_html.txt [========================================]